Leprechaun817/clio/python/readme.md

 ### Positional Arguments

-The following methods provide access to positional arguments identified by the parser:
+The following methods provide access to positional arguments:

 *   `parser.has_args()`